-Treasury's funding programme and market access
+Treasury's market access

-- ▶ Funding programme for 2020 has been revised in October, due to the prudent estimates of tax and non-tax revenues in spring. - ▶ Good market access.
+- ▶ Good market access.
 Despite higher issuance, demand for SPGBs has increased more than proportionally.
-The bid-to-cover ratio of medium & long-term instruments has surged. - ▶ The yield of the 10 year Bono increased at the beginning of the pandemic, but then fell below January levels.
-The risk premium followed a similar trend.
+The bid-to-cover ratio of medium & long-term instruments has surged. - ▶ The yield of the 10 year Bono increased at the beginning of the pandemic, but then has fallen below 2019 levels.
+The risk premium has followed a similar trend.